POWER AND CONTROL WHEEL

-Putting her down; making her feel bad about herself; calling her names; maker her think she's crazy; playing mind games; humiliating her; making her feel guilty.
+Putting her down; making her feel bad about herself; calling her names; making her think she's crazy; playing mind games; humiliating her; making her feel guilty.

-Controlling what she does, who she sees and talk to,, what she reads, where she goes; limiting her outside involvement; using jealousy to justify actions.
+Controlling what she does, who she sees and talks to, what she reads, where she goes; limiting her outside involvement; using jealousy to justify actions.

 MINIMIZING, DENYING AND BLAMING

 Making light of the abuse and not taking her concerns about it seriously; saying the abuse didn't happen; shifting responsibility for abusive behavior; saying she caused it.

 Making her feel guilty about the children; using the children to relay messages; using visitation to harass her; threatening to take the children away.

 USING MALE PRIVILEGE

 Treating her like a servant; making all the big decisions; acting like the "master of the castle"; being the one to define men's and women's roles.

 USING ECONOMIC ABUSE

 Preventing her from getting or keeping a job; making her ask for money; giving her an allowance; taking her money; not letting her know about or have access to family income.